The Journalism Program offers a Journalism minor.

 - JOUR-100 Introduction to Journalism

-- JOUR-200 Digital News should be taken after “Introduction to Journalism” and preferably before the two electives.
+- JOUR-200 Digital News should be taken after “Introduction to Journalism” and preferably before any electives

 - JOUR-350 Media Techniques must be taken after “Introduction to Journalism”

-- The Journalism Capstone must be taken in a student’s senior spring semester
+- JOUR-490 Journalism Capstone should be taken in a student’s senior year

-The list of electives below is not comprehensive, and typically, two JOUR electives are offered each semester.
+The list of electives below is not comprehensive.
+At least two JOUR electives are offered each semester.
 Current lists of courses will be maintained by the Minor Director and the College Dean’s Office.
-Courses that students wish to count toward their electives that are not on the list must be presented for review to the Minor Director before the student takes the course.
+Courses that students wish to count toward the minor that are not on the list must be presented for review to the Minor Director before the student takes the course.

 - JOUR-361 Feature Writing